 Qualified international students are welcome to enroll in graduate degree programs at UW-Superior.
-NOTE: International students who intend to enroll in a UW-Superior graduate program in F-1 student status are eligible to apply for the Art Therapy graduate program only.
+NOTE: International students who intend to enroll in a UW-Superior graduate program in F-1 student status are eligible to apply only for the Art Therapy or Guidance and Counseling graduate programs.
 To be admitted, the following information must be submitted to the Graduate Studies Office:

 1. Completed on online Graduate Studies Application for Admission form at http://apply.wisconsin.edu.
 Remit the non-refundable application fee.